 |

-MS Explorer of the Seas is a Voyager-class cruise ship owned and operated by Royal Caribbean International, completed in 2000.
+Explorer of the Seas is a Voyager-class cruise ship owned and operated by Royal Caribbean International, completed in 2000.
 She can accommodate over 3,000 guests, including scientists making use of a built-in atmospheric and oceanographic laboratory operated by the University of Miami's Rosenstiel School of Marine and Atmospheric Science.
-(The manned lab with its attendant educational and outreach programs for passengers was discontinued in 2007.
-An automated system for gathering data was installed in 2008.)
-At launch, Explorer of the Seas had a tonnage...
-Read more
+The manned lab with its attendant educational and outreach programs for passengers was discontinued in 2007.

-MS Explorer of the Seas is a Voyager-class cruise ship owned and operated by Royal Caribbean International, completed in 2000.
-She can accommodate over 3,000 guests, including scientists making use of a built-in atmospheric and oceanographic laboratory operated by the University of Miami's Rosenstiel School of Marine and Atmospheric Science.
-(The manned lab with its attendant educational and outreach programs for passengers was discontinued in 2007.
-An automated system for gathering data was installed in 2008.)
-At launch, Explorer of the Seas had a tonnage of 137,308 GT, beating out her sister ship Voyager of the Seas by 32 GT and making her the world's largest passenger ship.
+The Explorer of the Seas was completed in 2000, and has the capacity of 3,000 passengers.
+An automated system for gathering data was installed in 2008.
+At launch, Explorer of the Seas had a tonnage of 137,308 GT, exceeding that of her sister ship Voyager of the Seas by 32 GT and making her the world's largest passenger ship.
 She held that record until being overtaken by Navigator of the Seas in 2002.
 In early 2015, Explorer of the Seas received major upgrades, including the replacement of the inline skating rink with a Flowrider surfing simulator and increasing her tonnage to 138,194 GT.
 The ship's godmother is American athlete Jackie Joyner-Kersee.

 In fall 2014, she sailed 5 to 9 day Caribbean cruises out of Port Canaveral, Florida.
 After dry-dock refurbishment in the spring of 2015, Explorer began to sail Northern Europe, Mediterranean, and Madeira, Azores and Canary Islands itineraries out of Southampton, Hampshire, United Kingdom.